About Jewish Fiction .net

 Steve Stern

-About The Manuscript Reviewers
+About the Manuscript Reviewers & Editors

 Julia Wolf Mazow

 Julia Wolf Mazow, PhD, was the Fiction Editor of Lilith magazine from 1984-1995, and was on the English faculty of the University of Houston for over 20 years.
 Her work on 19th century American writers has appeared in various academic journals, and she compiled and edited The Woman Who Lost Her Names (1980, 1981).
-Other articles have appeared in Bridges, Sojourner, Lilith, and The Jewish Woman: An Historical Encyclopedia
+Other articles have appeared in Bridges, Sojourner, Lilith, and The Jewish Woman: An Historical Encyclopedia.

 Carol Ricker